 - Consider applying for certification.
 Certification can provide participating producers with opportunities such as training, more efficient agricultural practices and becoming independent of outside synthetic chemicals for fertilisation.
 In addition, certification can lead to access to new markets for exporters and cooperatives.

-- Look into the different operators worldwide which handle UTZ and Rainforest Alliance certifications.
-This will provide you with insight into the countries where these certifications are most demanded, and the players which can be your potential buyers.
+- Look into the list of Rainforest Alliance/UTZ-certified cocoa farms and supply chain actors.
+This will provide you with insight into the countries where these certifications are most widely demanded, and the players that could be your potential buyers.

-Organic-certified products are increasing rapidly in popularity in Europe.
-Organic cocoa is produced and processed through natural techniques such as crops rotation, biological crop protection, green manure and compost.
-On the one hand, implementing organic production and becoming certified can be expensive, especially for small holders, and the return on investment may not be high.
+Organic cocoa is produced and processed through natural techniques such as crop rotation, biological crop protection, green manure and compost.
+On the one hand, implementing organic production and becoming certified can be expensive, especially for smallholder farmers, and the return on investment may not be high.
 On the other hand, it could increase yields and improve quality.
 Demand for fine flavour cocoa with organic certification is rapidly growing in Europe, making this an interesting niche market.

 - Check the legislation concerning organic products (Regulation EC 834/2007) for further information on organic production methods.

-- Familiarise yourself with the requirements of organic certification, for example the standard of the International Federation of Organic Agriculture Movements (IFOAM).
+- Familiarise yourself with the requirements of organic certification, such as the standard of the International Federation of Organic Agriculture Movements (IFOAM).

 Fair trade certification

-Fair Trade certification is the proven way to substantiate your business’ social performance along the supply chain.
-Certification by an independent third party will enable you to place the Fairtrade logo on your product.
+Fair trade standards address your business’ social performance along the supply chain.
+Certification by an independent third party will allow you to place a fair trade logo on your product.
 In general, prices for fair trade products consist of a minimum price plus a premium.

-The Fairtrade Labelling Organisations International (FLO) is the leading standard-setting and certification organisation for Fairtrade.
-Products which carry the Fairtrade label indicate that producers are paid a Fairtrade Minimum Price.
+Products that carry the Fairtrade label indicate that producers are paid a Fairtrade Minimum Price.
 The current minimum prices and premiums for cocoa, whether organic-certified or conventional, can be found in the Fairtrade Minimum Price and Fairtrade Premium Table.

-- Check the ITC Standardsmap for an overview of non-legal standards relevant to the European cocoa market.
+- Check the ITC Standards Map for an overview of non-legal standards relevant to the European cocoa market regarding sustainability.

-- Before engaging in a Fair Trade or other sustainability certification programme, make sure to check (in consultation with your potential buyer) that this label has sufficient demand in your target market and whether it will be cost beneficial for your product.
+- Before engaging in a fair trade certification programme, make sure to check (in consultation with your potential buyer) that this label is sufficiently in demand in your target market and whether it will be beneficial for your product in terms of costs.